stevenocta/test_repository/README.md

 Please run this repository with PHP Unit 9 or above.

 The PHPUnit XML file is set up on the root directory of the application.
-Please navigate to the directory where the PHPUnit XML is lcoated and run "phpunit" from the command line / bash.
+Please navigate to the directory where the PHPUnit XML is located and run "phpunit" from the command line / bash.

+There are 6 assertions contained within the 2 test classes located on the "tests" folder.
+All of them should be a positive (successful) assertions with mocked data, they will not hit the API Endpoint directly for performance and testing practicality purposes.

 ## Code Functions Overviews